-FWMT 2030 - Fish Pond Management (3 credit hours, 3800 minutes)
+FWMT 2030 - Fish Pond Management

 This course covers the management of fish ponds.
 Emphasis is placed on the techniques used to maintain a healthy and productive pond for sport and recreation fishing.
 Upon completion students should be familiar with pond management techniques.